303dog/makeup-store-app/README.md

 <img src="./public/img/Ruby Makeup Product.png" />

-## Cart
+## Cart (a.k.a.
+CartItem)
-A user only ever has one cart.
-Either it's the one they're currently shopping with or it's deleted when the order is submitted.
-The thinking here was that if this were a real site I would want to cart to persist until the user made an order, and once the order is created the order will track all the cart info.
-Deleting a product from the cart deletes the associated row from the "cart" table.
-Updating the product quantity will edit the quantity value in the associated cart row.
+A user can view their cart but, in terms of the database, I am using a CartItem model as a join for products and users prior to an order.
+Once an order is created, the rows in the cart_items table that are associated to that user are deleted so that anytime a user is viewing their cart, the database is retrieving only products being currently shopped for by the user.
+This also means the cart data persists for the user even if they leave the store before making a purchase and then come back.
+Deleting a product from the cart deletes the associated row from the "cart_items" table.
+Updating the product quantity will edit the quantity value in the associated cart item row.
 In terms of security, the users can only access their own cart, of which there is only ever one.
+Prior to showing the cart, I check that the session user id matches the cart user id and reject any discrepancies.
 <img src="./public/img/Ruby-Makeup-Cart.png" />